Mac

 If the repair is successful and your Mac starts in Safe Mode, you may be able to boot normally.
 If this doesn’t help, proceed with the next step.

-1. Restart your Mac and as soon as you hear the start-up chime, press and hold Command + R keys
+• Restart your Mac and immediately hold Command + R keys after hearing the startup chime.

 Good to know